Henrik Furuseth

-Henrik Furuseth (Eidsvoll April 24, 1996) is a Norwegian racing driver.
+Henrik Furuseth (Eidsvoll April 24, 1996) is a Norwegian former racing driver.
 He won the U.S. F2000 National Championship in the National Class in 2012.

 Racing career

 Henrik started karting when he was 6 years old.
 He raced his way through the ranks until 2010.
 In 2010 he made his formula racing debut in the Norwegian Formula Basic.
 He was ranked third in the championship in his Ford powered Van Diemen.
 In his second season in Formula Basic he not only won the Norwegian championship but also the Norwegian cup.

 In 2012 he made his debut in American autosport in the U.S. F2000 National Championship.
 Henrik raced for Cape Motorsports w/ Wayne Taylor Racing in a Mazda powered Van Diemen DP06 Formula Enterprises.
 He took his first win in the second race of the season at Sebring.
 During his debut season he took another six wins and a total of nine podium finishes.
 But it took until the last round of the season to secure the championship over Mark Eaton.